-★15 chosen from Finance Honors required courses (See Notes 4 and 5)
+- $\star$ 15 chosen from Finance Honors required courses (See Notes 4 and 5) - ★9 in free electives (See Note 1) Notes

-- (1) See §64.1.4. - (2) Generally, MATH 115 should be taken prior to entry to the Honors program. - (3) Recommended to be taken in Fall Term - (4) Finance Honors courses include all 400-level FIN courses, and other courses designated by the Department consistent with the Finance stream chosen by the student.
+(1) See §64.1.4.

+- (2) Generally, MATH 115 should be taken prior to entry to the Honors program. - (3) Recommended to be taken in Fall Term. - (4) Finance Honors courses include all 400-level FIN courses, and other courses designated by the Department consistent with the Finance stream chosen by the student.
 Consult the Department for appropriate courses. - (5) ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.